What are the legal requirements to get married in Costa Rica?

 What legal papers do I need to take with me?

-Valid 10-year passports and two copies.
+Passports and two copies.

 A sworn statement stating your date and place of birth, if you have been